Rikjimue/Hack-the-Matrix/README.md

 # Hack-the-Matrix

-This is a simple game made in java that is inspired from hacking minigames in Cyberpunk and GTA5.
+This is a simple game made in java that is inspired from hacking minigames in Cyberpunk and other games.

 # How to play